7 Ways to Make Bean Supports for Climbing Beans

 Use Less Vigorous Beans for the Three Sisters Method

 More vigorous climbing bean plants will overwhelm the sweet corn plants and may even pull them over when heavy.
-When I have seen this combination growing in Guatemala, the beans looked to be the shorter, spindly, bean plants common in the drier, warmer regions of South America, with small, lightweight pods, and the corn plants were tall and tough.
+When I saw this combination growing in Guatemala, the beans looked to be the shorter, spindly bean plants common in the drier, warmer regions of South America, with small, lightweight pods, and the corn plants were tall and tough.

 Controlling Bean Growth